EQEmu/eqemu-docs-v2/docs/categories/installation/ground-up-windows-install.md

 ![](https://user-images.githubusercontent.com/3311166/60749565-c3fc8700-9f69-11e9-8b54-fa331602d8c3.png)

-{% hint style="info" %}
+!!! info
       Both paths result in the same action.
 Use whichever you are more comfortable with
-{% endhint %}

 The compiled code will be located in the `c:\<account>\Server\build\bin\<build_type>`folder.